 Helpful Resource: How to File an Extension for Your Taxes

 In a typical year, the extension expiration date is on Oct.
-15, but in 2022 that date will fall on a Saturday.
-You must submit Form 4868 in lieu of a tax return by the April deadline to be eligible for extra time if the date falls on weekend.
+15. You must submit Form 4868 in lieu of a tax return by the April deadline to be eligible for extra time if the date falls on weekend.

 When is the last day you can file taxes?

 Your taxes must be filed by April 15 or the following business day if it falls on a weekend.

 You'll have to electronically file or mail your taxes so that they are postmarked on the due date, or have your tax preparer do so.

 According to IRS records, most returns are refunded in less than 21 days, but if you mail in a paper return, it can take up to six weeks.